5 Reasons Chuck Norris is Cool

 More Cool Facts About Chuck Norris are listed below.
 They may or may not be true:

-While skydiving, Chuck Norris’ parachute didn’t open, so he took it back for a refund
+While skydiving, Chucks’ parachute didn’t open, so he took it back for a refund

-The Virgin Mary once saw an image of Chuck Norris in her pancakes
+The Virgin Mary once saw an image of Chuck in her pancakes

 There will never be a hurricane named Chuck because it would destroy everything